A narrowing of AI research?: Research questions, data and methods

-By using these three metrics in parallel, and parametrising them in alternative ways, we aim to ensure that our findings are robust to various definitions and operationalisations of diversity, and also to increase their interpretability by considering them from different perspectives.
+By using these three metrics in parallel, and parametrising them in different ways, we aim to ensure that our findings are robust to various definitions and operationalisations of diversity, and also to increase their interpretability by considering them from different perspectives.
 Tables \ref{tab5_div_def} and \ref{tab6:param} respectively define our metrics and the parametres we have used to operationalise them.

-We note some important differences between our metrics that will bear on their interpretation.
-The balance and Stirling metric are similar in that both of them consider the distribution of topics in the population, in the case of Rao-Stirling weighted by the distance between topics that we measure using pairwise distances in the topic distance matrix, with topics closer within that distance matrix (based on their co-occurrence in articles) appearing closer to each other.
-This means that if there are many topics in the corpus but they account for a small share of the total, this will reduce the corpus' diversity.
-Weitzman diversity, by contrast, does not consider the distribution of topics in the corpus but only their distance (again based on co-occurrences).
-This means that it would be possible to have an extremely concentrated topic distribution with very high diversity if there is a long tail of minority topics distant from the dominant ones.
-In a way one could think of the Weitzman metric of diversity as an indicator of the diversity of classes hosted in a population (perhaps even its potential to generate future diversity) rather than its actual manifestation in terms of the importance of these classes.
-In his economic analysis of ecological diversity (with an application to a bird species - cranes), Weitzman complemented an initial analysis of diversity using this metric with an analysis of the economic value of preserving diversity that took into account the size of different classes - we do not take that second step here \citep{weitzman1993preserve}.
+There are some important differences between our metrics that will bear on their interpretation.
+The balance and Rao-Stirling metric are similar in that they both take into account the distribution of topics in the population, in the case of Rao-Stirling weighted by the distance between topics that we measure using pairwise distances in the topic distance matrix, with topics closer within that distance matrix (based on their co-occurrence in articles) appearing closer to each other.
+This means that if there are many topics in the corpus but most of them account for a small share of the total, this will reduce the corpus' diversity.
+Weitzman diversity, by contrast, does not take into account the distribution of topics in the corpus but only their distance (again based on co-occurrences).
+This means that it would be possible to have an extremely concentrated topic distribution with very high diversity as long as there is a long tail of minority topics that are very different from the dominant ones.
+In a way one could think of the Weitzman metric of diversity as an indicator of the diversity of classes hosted in a population rather than its actual manifestation in terms of the importance of these classes.
+In his economic analysis of ecological diversity, Weitzman complemented an initial analysis of diversity using this metric with an analysis of the economic cost of preserving it that took into account the size of different classes - we do not take that second step here \citep{weitzman1993preserve}.